matepek/vscode-catch2-test-adapter/documents/support.md

 ## Getting logs

-Set `copper.log.logpanel: true` and check the VSCode oputput window.
+Set `testMate.cpp.log.logpanel: true` and check the VSCode oputput window.
 Change the window to "Test Explorer: ...".
 The log should be there.

-Or one can set the `copper.log.logfile: "<full path>"`.
+Or one can set the `testMate.cpp.log.logfile: "<full path>"`.
 In this case a logfile will be created to the given path.
 Close VSCode to flush the log before you attach to an issue.

 **Don't forget** to disable after it by un-setting.
 Unnecessary logging can have a performance impact on VSCode.